anastasia-vishnevsky/storybook-ai/README.md

 **What You’ll See:**

 - Two tabs:
-  - Upload Image – for uploading a picture and generating story + cover
+  - Generate new – for uploading a picture and generating story + cover
-  - Saved Content – to browse previously generated stories and covers
+  - View Archive – to browse previously generated stories and covers

 ## Saved Outputs